xi2pi/PatentTrainingHub/README.md

 Patent machine is my first apporach of a patent drafting tool.

-You can input the claims in a text field and automatically generate a patent application (word and pdf document).
+You can input a set of claims in a text field and automatically generate a patent application (word and pdf document).

 ![screenshot](https://github.com/xi2pi/PatentTrainingHub/blob/main/figures/Screenshot%202023-09-28%20094254.jpg)